-(Starfield, Smith and Bleloch, 1994) emphasize that problem solving and thinking revolve around the model we have created of the process under study.
+Starfield, Smith and Bleloch [16] emphasize that problem solving and thinking revolve around the model we have created of the process under study.
 We can use the proposed model of positional pressure to direct the machine to focus the search efforts on moves with well-placed pieces.
 For our search efforts, we desire a proper balance between an anticipatory and a reactive planning strategy.
-Using a suggestion from (van Wezel et al., 2006) we desire our forecast of each piece's abilities to help us anticipate its effectiveness in the game, instead of just reacting to the consequences of the moves.
+Using a suggestion of van Wezel, Jorna, Meystel [19] we desire our forecast of each piece's abilities to help us anticipate its effectiveness in the game, instead of just reacting to the consequences of the moves.